Jewish assimilation: 19th century

 On 14 May 1873, as one of the May Laws in the Kingdom of Prussia (the dominant state of the German Empire), the Austrittgesetz ("law of separation") laid down rules for those Catholics or Protestants who desired to leave their churches, declaring it sufficient for them to manifest their intention before a secular judge.

 The initial version of the Austrittgesetz did not allow Jews born in a Jewish community to leave Judaism as a religion, even if they had left the Jewish community socially.
 As this gave Christians certain rights that were denied to Jews, both liberal and orthodox Jews protested against this legal discrimination and successfully petitioned emperor Wilhelm II to have the law amended, which happened in May 1876: henceforth, a Jew couldn't withdraw from his congregation and still be considered a Jew.
-In Germany, Jewish integration into the Army and other occupations was successful.

-Jewish academics in the nineteenth century partook in social scientific studies concerning anti-Semitic notions of Jewish degeneration.
-Their active role in this intellectual discussion served as both a calculated response to anti-Semitic allegations and a way to explore common social bonds uniting Jews as the autonomous community had been in full decline.
-Many Jewish social scientists did not entirely disagree with the ideas of distinct Jewish traits conceived by anti-Semites.
+Jewish academics in the nineteenth century partook in social scientific studies concerning antisemitic notions of Jewish degeneration.
+Their active role in this intellectual discussion served as both a calculated response to antisemitic allegations and a way to explore common social bonds uniting Jews as the autonomous community had been in full decline.
+Many Jewish social scientists did not entirely disagree with the ideas of distinct Jewish traits conceived by antisemites.
 This lent itself well to the contentious debate over assimilatory practices.

 "The political and social message of this immutable Jewish nature was clear: the 'Jewish body' was racially different and pathological, and opponents of emancipation and integration were correct in insisting that Jews were unfit to be part of a healthy modern nation-state."
 Participating in the exploration of Jewish lineage can also be seen as a form of appeasement as "It allowed Jewish social scientists to fill the roles of apologist and reformer, to defend their own people based on the knowledge and insights of science."